GenomicsMachineLearning/Breast-Cancer-Pathology-Dataset/README.md

   Suggestions for new datasets, updates, or corrections are welcome.
 Please open an issue or submit a pull request.

 - **Contact:**
   For specific dataset access, follow the provided links or contact dataset maintainers directly.
-For repository-related questions or inquiries, feel free to email me at [hmfigueiras@fc.ul.pt](mailto:hao.nguyen@uq.edu.au).
+For repository-related questions or inquiries, feel free to email me at [hao.nguyen@uq.edu.au](mailto:hao.nguyen@uq.edu.au).